Ace-219/peter.github.io./README.md

 TrailBlaze Cycles main database structure as seen below consists of one table: sales_data_clean with a total row count of 34866 records.

 <img src="Data_structure.png" alt="Entity Relationship Diagram" width="600" height="600">

-# Executive Summary

-### Overview of Findings

-Explain the overarching findings, trends, and themes in 2-3 sentences here.
-This section should address the question: "If a stakeholder were to take away 3 main insights from your project, what are the most important things they should know?"
-You can put yourself in the shoes of a specific stakeholder - for example, a marketing manager or finance director - to think creatively about this section.

-[Visualization, including a graph of overall trends or snapshot of a dashboard]

 # Insights Deep Dive